Kebudi/Final-Project-Dec05/README.md

 for the question is correct.
 Studies 4a, 4b include each participant’s answers using four bins as well as two bins.
 All three datasets I used thus include the following columns:

-subject - participant identifier own - the vote given by participant meta - the prediction by the participant of the fraction of people answering true/malignant/high priced actual - the correct answer to the question confidence - the confidence that each participant gave in their answer (0.5 to 1).
+subject - [unique int or string] participant identifier

+own - [1/0] the vote given by participant

+meta - [0-100] the prediction by the participant of the fraction of people answering true/malignant/high priced

+actual - [1/0] the correct answer to the question

+confidence - [0.5-1] the confidence that each participant gave in their answer.

 - Study 1c: Study on 50 U.S. states, done in a lab at MIT.**
 - Study 2: Trivia questions**